unibo-dtm-se-2324-myplants/report/sections/02-requirements/index.md

 1. **Service Worker**
    **Definition**: A script that runs in the background, separate from a web page, enabling features such as offline capabilities and push notifications.
    **Usage in PlantAI**: Used to cache essential files, ensuring the app works offline and can send notifications.

----

-By adhering to these requirements, "PlantAI" will provide a feature-rich, secure, and reliable application that meets user needs for plant identification, care tracking, and notification reminders.